-is selected, the variable GENERATOR_ON must have the value 1.
-There are two possible ways to input low-scale MSSM spectra to SHERPA, by the parameter SUSY_GENERATOR either Isasusy 7.67 can be called (Isajet) or the Les Houches interface (LesHouches), that reads in SLHA compatible files, can be chosen.

-- 2. SHERPA also provides different schemes to define the parameters of the electroweak sector.
+- 1. The physics model used in the SHERPA run is defined through the variable MODEL, which can have one of the three self-explanatory values SM, MSSM or ADD, its default value is SM.
+In case the MSSM is selected, the variable GENERATOR_ON must have the value 1.
+There are two possible ways to input low-scale MSSM spectra to SHERPA, by the parameter SUSY_GENERATOR either Isasusy 7.67 can be called (Isajet) or the Les Houches interface (LesHouches), that reads in SLHA compatible files, can be chosen11. - 2.
+SHERPA also provides different schemes to define the parameters of the electroweak sector.
 The scheme can be set by EW_SCHEME with its default value given by 0.
 The different schemes correspond to different choices of which physics parameters are considered to be fixed and which ones are considered to be derived from given magnitudes.
 Within SHERPA the following schemes have been provided: - Case 0: